I was born in Ashby-

 I enjoyed a reasonably successful career as a composer, gaining performances from The Vega Wind Quintet, BBC Singers, Lontano, The Balenescu Quartet, Melinda Maxwell, Andrew Ball, The Composers Ensemble, RCM Symphony Orchestra, The Ionian Singers and RCM Chamber Choir.

-My work as a writer began to flourish after Launching Cloud Factory Publications Limited in June, 2014.
+My work as a writer began to develop after Launching Cloud Factory Publications Limited in June, 2014.
 There are currently seven works of musical analysis available on Amazon Kindle, with some substantial volumes in progress.

 I live in a small village in Leicestershire with my wife and two cats and enjoy taking an active part in our small community, where I am church organist and pianist for the community choir.
+I now run a small teaching practice, Foxton School of Music Limited.

 |Nick Redfern Blog|